NirajBhattarai/UniversalAssetNegotitian/web-ui/README.md

 # Universal Asset Negotiation Web UI

-This is a Next.js application for the Universal Asset Negotiation platform, featuring Hedera blockchain integration and AI-powered chat assistance.
+This is a Next.js application for the Universal Asset Negotiation platform, featuring Hedera blockchain integration, wallet connection, and AI-powered chat assistance.

 ## Features

+- **Wallet Connection**: Connect your wallet using Reown AppKit (WalletConnect)
 - **Asset Negotiation Interface**: Multi-agent A2A protocol platform
 - **Hedera AI Assistant**: Blockchain operations and queries powered by AI
 - **Real-time Chat**: Interactive chat interface for Hedera operations